Winfield House: Winfield House

 Hutton commissioned a new mansion to be built in the Neo-Georgian style, which was designed by Leonard Rome Guthrie of the English architectural practice Wimperis, Simpson and Guthrie.
 The house was at first known by one of the names of its predecessor (St Dunstan's), but Lord Fraser of Lonsdale, head of the soldiers' charity, approached Hutton to explain that the similarity in the name and location of her house and his organisation (still with an office in Regent's Park) caused confusion, and he asked that she give up the historical name.
 She agreed to the request and chose a new name, derived from her grandfather Frank Winfield Woolworth, who had an estate, Winfield Hall, in Glen Cove, New York.

 During the Second World War, the house was used by a Royal Air Force barrage balloon unit and as an officers' club.
 It was visited during the war by film actor Cary Grant, who was married to Hutton at the time.
 After the war, Hutton sold the house to the American government for a token sum, one dollar.

 After extensive renovations, Winfield House became the ambassador's residence in 1955.
 The previous official residence at 14 Prince's Gate had been deemed inadequately secure.
 The house is listed on the U.S. Secretary of State's Register of Culturally Significant Property, which denotes properties owned by the U.S. State Department with particular cultural or historical significance.
 The interiors have undergone several alterations at various points, including in 1969 by William Haines, a decorator and former silent film star.

 Grounds

-Winfield House is situated within twelve acres of grounds set into Regent's Park, which includes a small front wood, sculpture garden, formal garden, vegetable garden, and tennis court, as well as an extensive lawn which comprises the majority of the acreage.
+Winfield House is situated within twelve acres of grounds set into Regent's Park, which includes a small front wood, sculpture garden, formal garden, vegetable garden, and a grass tennis court, and a greenhouse directly behind the court, as well as an extensive lawn for entertaining which comprises the majority of the acreage.
 Pathways and drives extend into the grounds, and connect the front garden and entrance to the rear.
 The property is surrounded by trees, primarily for security and privacy.